SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow stopped mixing and asked, "Now I just do the same as the last pancakes?"

-"Yes, but the timing might be different, do you remember how they looked when you flipped them?"
+"Yes, but the timing might have been different, do you remember how they looked when you flipped them?"

 "There were some bubbles, I think."